JihyunBang/jihyunbang.github.io/sample_page.md

 ```

 ### 22. Filter out members in dataframe to find most popular stations by casual

+By using the filter() function, we are able to filter out members in the data to only return data related to casuals.
+Like the previous step, we group the data by using the group_by() function, then by using the summarize() function we retrieve the # of rides in each starting station.
+Then we use the arrange() function in descending order to find the most popular stations by casuals.
 ```javascript
 casual_all_trips_v2 <- filter(all_trips_v2, member_casual != "member")